acseler/shopping_cart/README.md

 ##### Create model

-If you want to add custom step you have to generate new model for step
+If you want to add custom step you have to generate a new model for step

 ```ruby
 rails generate model ShoppingCart::MyStep